-The Company has yet to apply for all of the permits and related authorizations required to exploit, develop and operate the Dumont Nickel Project.
-The process of permitting will involve the filing of a number of studies and applications with federal and provincial authorities relating to, amongst other things, the construction and operation of a plant and related facilities, a water pipeline and a power line.
-The Company is still in the preliminary stages of the permitting process and there can be no assurance that all of the necessary permits and approvals will be forthcoming.
+The Company has yet to receive the permits and related authorizations required to exploit, develop and operate the Dumont Nickel Project.
+The process of permitting involves the filing of a number of studies and applications with federal and provincial authorities relating to, amongst other things, the construction and operation of a plant and related facilities, a water pipeline and a power line.
+The Company continues to work through the permitting process.
+There can be no assurance that all of the necessary permits and approvals will be forthcoming.